DaniElias7/api-users-docker/README.md

 ## Security Model

-- The token acts as an access key that:
-  - Identifies the user
-  - Determines permission levels
-  - Is required for all protected operations
+- Users must be authenticated to access to all protected routes